cloudvista/vaa/readme.md

-## Analysis of Key VistA Applications
+## Focused Analysis: Key VistA Application usage

 Based on the traffic and client types isolated during the VistA traffic analysis, the Analysis Team shall produce a detailed Client Traffic Analysis of the operation of three of the most used VistA Applications ("Clients").
 CPRS shall be one of the three; the remaining two shall be chosen based on client usage.
 All client analyses must be validated and verifiable in a demonstrable way, matching RPC flows to specific client screens and typical tasks.
 The Analysis Team shall document the verification and validation of the analysis and provide a Client Traffic Analysis Validation and Verification Report.